- Academic Promotion for Level B Only (Higher Education) Policy

-The Procedure exists to ensure that the University’s Academic Promotions (Higher Education) Policy is implemented in a consistent, equitable and effective manner.
+The procedure exists to ensure that the University’s Academic Promotion for Level B (Higher Education) Policy is implemented in a consistent, equitable and effective manner.
 The procedure clearly describes the procedural components of Academic Promotion for Level B (Higher Education) Policy.

 Applicants must have participated in the University's Performance Review and Development Program (or probationary period) during the 12 months prior to the closing date of applications and demonstrated at least satisfactory performance and professional development.

-Academic staff of the University who have applied unsuccessfully for promotion are eligible to apply in the year after their last unsuccessful application; however are encouraged to discuss the timing of the next application with the Dean in their relevant School/Directorate/Centre.
+Academic staff who have applied unsuccessfully for promotion are ineligible to apply the year following an unsuccessful application, but are encouraged to discuss the timing of their next application with the Dean in their relevant School/Directorate/Centre.